ashleyconnor/blog/_til/2022-12-02-how-to-strip-drm-from-audible-audiobooks.md

 $ pip install audible-cli
 ```

-Once installed we can run `audible quickstart` - this will start a wizard that creates a configration file.
+Once installed we can run `audible quickstart` - this will start a wizard that creates a configuration file.

 Next we can run `audible library list` to list our Audible library and choose the audiobook we want to download.